camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/whatsapp.md

 1. In the field **Template name**, set the name of your WhatsApp template.
 For example, **my_delivery_scheduled_template**.
 2. In the field **Template language code**, specify the language code of your template.
 For example, **en_US**.
-3. In the field **Header variables**, set the values for your variables only if header has any.
+3. In the field **Header variables**, set the values for your variables only if the header has any.
 For example, `{"type": "text","text": "My header param"}`.
-4. In the field **Body variables**, set the values for your variables only if body has any.
+4. In the field **Body variables**, set the values for your variables only if the body has any.
 For example, `{"type": "text","text": "My body param"}`.

-Please see an [official Meta guide](https://developers.facebook.com/docs/whatsapp/cloud-api/guides/send-message-templates/) for more info and examples.
+See the [official Meta guide](https://developers.facebook.com/docs/whatsapp/cloud-api/guides/send-message-templates/) for more information and examples.

 ## Handle Connector response